-14. DEBT COLLECTION AND CREDIT CONTROL MEASURES
+13. DEBT COLLECTION AND CREDIT CONTROL MEASURES

-- (1) The Chief Financial Officer is authorised to institute agreed upon debt collection mechanisms without exception and with the intention to proceed until the debt is collected. - (2) All accounts rendered by the municipality shall be paid on the due date as indicated on the account - (3) Account balances which remain unpaid after 30 days of the due date shall attract interest irrespective of the reason for non-payment. - (4) Account balances which remain unpaid after the due date will be subject to debt collection action. - (5) Debt collection action will be taken on the total amount outstanding on the account after the due date.
-The total amount outstanding includes property rates, refuse and sundry debtor charges. - (6) The debt collection action to be taken will be as follows: - a).
+- (1) The Chief Financial Officer is authorised to institute agreed upon debt collection mechanisms without exception and with the intention to proceed until the debt is collected. - (2) All accounts rendered by the municipality shall be paid on the due date as indicated on the account - (3) Account balances which remain unpaid after 30 days of the due date shall attract interest irrespective of the reason for non-payment. - (4) Account balances which sits at 90 days plus, debt collection action will be taken. - (5) Debt collection action will be taken on the debt that is 90 days plus after the due date.
+The 90 days plus balance/amount includes property rates, refuse, interest and sundry debtor charges. - (6) Credit control to be implemented as follows: - a).
 WARNING LETTERS

-· Warning Letters
+(a1) Warning Letters

-- Municipality will issue warning letters to be consumers once their accounts is days outstanding, and the account of the consumer will be debited with the cost of such reminder at the approved tariff of the municipality; - ✓ Warning letter will be hand-delivered to the debtors' physical address; - ✓ This reminder clearly states that a period of days is allowed for payment and arrangement for payment;
+- (i) Municipality will issue warning letters to the consumers once their accounts is /are 60 days outstanding, - (ii) Warning letter will be hand-delivered to the debtors' physical address. - (iii) This reminder clearly states that a period of days is allowed for payment and arrangement for payment.